Winter Session - 2015

 Experiential Internship is a three credit course focusing on career development issues which include a 50 hour internship as a requirement.
 Students meet weekly in a seminar format.
 Credit is available for any major with hundreds of internships available.
 For more information, visit the Career Services Center website:

 UNIV 268; 368; 468 Undergraduate Research

 Undergraduate Research offers credit for out-of-class research beyond department research or special-problem courses.
 For more information, contact the faculty supervisor.
 For more undergraduate research information, visit the Undergraduate Research Program website:

 http://www.urp.udel.edu, or contact:

-The Office of Service-Learning (OSL) provides students and faculty a central location for information about service-learning and community-based research opportunities.
-The OSL administers the Service-Learning Scholars program and UDaB, the alternative break program.
+The Office of Service-Learning (OSL) provides students, faculty and community organizations a central location for information about service-learning and community-based research opportunities.
+The OSL administers the Service-Learning Scholars program.

 For further information, see:

 For advisement, visit the Office of Service Learning at